frombeirutwithlove/ProtestTips/WhatToDo.md

 - If you are using a gas mask, make sure to change the filters every day.
 - If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.
-- If you are arrested and the police ask for a DNA swab, you have the right to refuse.
-If you are offered a drink, cigarette or gum in the precinct, it is most likely a trick to steal your DNA.
-This has been a practice in [NY specifically](https://t.co/ay46AbGxZV?amp=1), and probably elsewhere as well.

 ### If you're hit with tear gas / pepper spray
 _Mace and pepper spray are  mostly the same thing.
 Mace is a brand name.
 Most Mace products today are OC based, with OC being the active capsicum ingredient in pepper spray.